Top 10 Customer Retention Metrics for SaaS Companies

-Client lifetime value (LTV) refers to the amount of money earned from a single customer throughout their relationship with you.
+Customer lifetime value (CLV) refers to the amount of money earned from a single customer throughout their relationship with you.

 This is a measure to track regularly, whether you sell individual products or services or software that is billed annually.

-LTV should ideally increase or remain constant, as a decreasing LTV indicates that you're either capturing lower-value clients or losing customers at a higher rate than in the past.
+CLV should ideally increase or remain constant, as a decreasing CLV indicates that you're either capturing lower-value clients or losing customers at a higher rate than in the past.